NingWang1990/NingWang1990.github.io/_portfolio/portfolio-4.md

 <p align="center">
 <img src="https://media.giphy.com/media/J2V1ppHgClb3RcA3ES/giphy.gif" width="250" height="150" >
 </p>.
-The signals at the moving interface are very noisy, which prohibits us from using the conventional methods to evaluate the numerical derivatives.
+The signals at the moving interface are very noisy, which prohibits us from using conventional methods to evaluate the numerical derivatives.
 Let's use DLTVR to do that.

 DLTVR first smoothes the video shown above and return the smoothed video below
 <p align="center">